tests-always-included/metalsmith-data-loader/README.md

         // Pattern of files to match in case you want to limit processing
         // to specific files.
         match: "**/*",

+        // Options to ignore read failures, usefull if you want to continue processing even if the file is not found
+        // more information.
+        ignoreReadFailure: false,

         // Options for matching files.
 See metalsmith-plugin-kit for
         // more information.